Caveat: Thunder and Liberation (Oh, and Plum Trees)

 Dateline: Whitewater, Wisconsin.

 After building the lego tower, we went to a state park archeological site called Aztalan, near here.
-I'll write something more extensive about that, later – it was pretty interesting.
+I might try to write something more extensive about that, later – it was pretty interesting.

 Then we drove to a town called Lake Mills for dinner.
 It’s a cute town.
 We went to a kind of hippyish place where I had a humus wrap that wasn’t bad – it was a bit like something you’d find in Arcata.
 We went walking in a cute town square park area, and I saw an attractive older public library.
 Five year-old Henry was at my side, and as I went to take a picture of it, he said that he thought it was a nice-looking church.